rudyLi/storm-kafka-hdfs/README.md

 2. copy to dest server, in my example is `192.168.56.6`
 3. unzip file `tar zxvf kafka_2.9.2-0.8.1.1.tgz`
 4. modify __config/server.server.properties__ under dirrctory of kafka

-   * `zookeeper.connect=192.168.56.4:2181`;
+        zookeeper.connect=192.168.56.4:2181;
-   * `log.dirs=/tmp/kafka-logs` multy directory comma split
+        log.dirs=/tmp/kafka-logs (multi directory comma split)
-   *  `host.name=192.168.56.6` __Don't config this value, this brings exception when use storm-kafka to get message (To do find why)__
+        host.name=192.168.56.6  __If you have not set this value, this brings exception when use storm-kafka to get message ( next to  find why)__ port=9092
-   * `port=9092`

 5. `bin/kafka-server-start.sh config/server.properties `
 6. test,if flow operation is success,kafka install is success
     *  `bin/kafka-topics.sh --create --zookeeper 192.168.56.4:2181 --replication-factor 1 --partitions 1 --topic test`
-    *  `bin/kafka-console-producer.sh --broker-list 192.168.56.6:9092 --topic test` you can input some word
+    *  `bin/kafka-console-producer.sh --broker-list 192.168.56.6:9092 --topic test`, just input some words
-    * `bin/kafka-console-consumer.sh --zookeeper 192.168.56.4:2181 --topic test --from-beginning` , then the console display the word you imput
+    * `bin/kafka-console-consumer.sh --zookeeper 192.168.56.4:2181 --topic test --from-beginning` , then the console will display the word you imput

 ###storm
 ####Enviroment deploy(192.168.56.5 and 192.168.56.6)